DenysST/taxi-service/README.md

-#Description
+# Description

 This is a simple project made to show my skills in Java, JDBC, WEB, OOP.
 You can use basic CRUD operations.

-#Technologies
+After crete account you have next features:
+- Add car, driver or manufacturer
+- Display car, driver or manufacturer
+- Delete car, driver or manufacturer
+- Add driver to car
+- Display all drivers for current car

+# Technologies
 - Java 11
 - MySQL
 - JDBC